 Valerie And Her Week Of Wonders (1970) – Duality Through Sound and Vision.
 Jaromil Jireš’ Valerie And Her Week Of Wonders (1970) is a cornucopia of images and sound.
 Its vision is of a complex blossoming of sexuality amidst the visual and thematic realisations of a Freudian dreamscape, driven primarily by the lack of understanding and misinterpretation caused by social naivety.
 The narrative rarely ascends to … Continue reading Valerie And Her Week Of Wonders (1970) – Duality Through Sound and Vision (Part 1).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Conclusions From the analysis of only a handful of British folk horror films, it has been shown that they rely heavily on their music in order to achieve their full cinematic effect.
 Altman states the following when discussing genre theory: “Constantly opposing cultural values to counter-culture values, genre films regularly depend on … Continue reading The Music of Folk Horror – Part 8 (Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Musical Anachronisms – Naturally and Overtly.
 “Let’s just say there aren’t many films set in the reign of William and Mary in which the devil rebuilds his body by harvesting the skin of children…” (Gatiss, 2010, BBC).
-To address the presence of musical … Continue reading The Music of Folk Horror – Part 7 (Musical Anachronisms).
+To address the presence of musical anachronisms in films of all types is a tricky subject … Continue reading The Music of Folk Horror – Part 7 (Musical Anachronisms).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Musical Avant-Garde and Overt Anachronisms in Blood on Satan’s Claw (1971).
 “I think the other thing that appealed to me was the rural setting.
-The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).
+The nooks and crannies of woodland, the edges of fields the ploughing, the sense of soil was something I tried to bring into the picture” – Piers Haggard (Gatiss, 2010, BBC). … Continue reading The Music of Folk Horror – Part 6 (Blood on Satan’s Claw).